Exsanguinated/Exsanguinated/README.md

 <h6> •  The infamous r/fakedisordercringe type of people.
 We are medically diagnosed and aren't going to pry open files and hand over sensitive information to you for you to take us seriously; we saw specialists for years to have our system confirmed on our medical records.
 Sincerely, fuck off if you feel entitled to "proof" to take us seriously.

-<h6> •  If you plan on being weird to any of us.
-This especially includes people who run up to try to roleplay or befriend us based on our introjects; it's genuinely super awkward and uncomfortable for everyone involved.
-Introject =/= your favorite blorbo from their 'source' at all.
-We are just trying to exist.
+<h6> •  If you plan on being weird to us.
+This especially includes people who run up to try to roleplay or befriend us based on our introjects.
+It's super awkward and uncomfortable for everyone involved.
+Introject =/= your favorite blorbo from their 'source' even if they seem similar.

   <h6> •  Anyone who is Racist, Homophobic, Misogynistic, Transphobic, Ableist, Zionistic, MAGA, Supports ICE, Supports AI slop or is just generally bigoted in their personal beliefs.